-With the exception of TCN and Tricom USA, Tricom's direct and indirect subsidiaries have ceased operations, have not filed Chapter 11 cases and will not be affected by
+With the exception of TCN and Tricom USA, Tricom's direct and indirect subsidiaries have ceased operations, have not filed Chapter 11 cases and will not be affected by the Plan.
+The Debtors anticipate that their non-operating subsidiaries will be wound up and dissolved in the near future.

 4 Article 56 of the Commerce Code of the Dominican Republic, as amended, provides that a corporation incorporated in the Dominican Republic must have at least seven (7) shareholders.
 Accordingly, the Dominican entities listed on the above chart are shown as being 99.99% owned by their direct parent to reflect the existence of six other shareholders.
-However, the New Dominican Corporate Law has changed the minimum number of directors to two (2).
+However, New Dominican Corporate Law has changed the minimum number of directors to two (2).